 Characteristics of Demanding Behavior

 It is natural to justify behavior that may be draining your energy and motivation.
-Your love and care for your parents is the guiding force that drives your desire to help.
+Your love and care for your parents are the guiding forces that drive your desire to help.
 Some of the behaviors listed below can be typical of a demanding parent.

 - Unending tasks.
 You know this one well.
 Multiple shopping trips, pharmacy pick-ups, housecleaning, laundry, etc. And then, after you have dropped off the shopping items you are asked to go back for a few things that your parent forgot to mention.
 Or, you need to return items that are not wanted.